skysilverio/basickeylogger/README.md

 # Keylogger Overview
 In this project, I wanted to learn more about Python's capabilities and red teaming.
-I created a Python-based utility designed to capture and synchronize mouse and keyboard events into a local log file.
+I created a Python-based tool designed to capture and synchronize mouse and keyboard events into a local log file.

 This program is optimized for performance, utilizing distance-based filtering for mouse movements and robust exception handling for keyboard input.